 Logs analysis with the Stackdriver Logs Viewer and BigQuery

-The GCP Console provides a built-in Stackdriver Logs Viewer that you can use to search and filter your logged data.
+The Cloud Console provides a built-in Stackdriver Logs Viewer that you can use to search and filter your logged data.
 For large-scale analysis across a massive dataset, you can stream or export your logs into BigQuery.
 Unlike a bulky MapReduce job, which can take minutes or hours, BigQuery is capable of performing queries on terabytes of logs in tens of seconds in some cases, allowing you to quickly identify application anomalies, perform audit logs analysis, perform trend analysis on your logs, and more.

 Logs processing with Cloud Dataproc and Cloud Dataflow